Chowdhury-DSP/chowdsp_utils/README.md

 `chowdsp_filters` (GPLv3)
 - Basic first and second order filters (HPF/LPF/BPF, shelving filters, peaking filters, notch filters).
 - Some higher-order filters (Butterworth, Chebyshev (Type II), Elliptic).
-- `StateVariableFilter`: A modified version of `juce::dsp::StateVariableTPTFilter`.
+- `StateVariableFilter`: A modified version of `juce::dsp::StateVariableTPTFilter` with more filter types and better performance.
 - `ModFilterWrapper`: Turns any biquad filter into a State Variable Filter.
 - `FIRFilter`: An FIR filter with SIMD optimizations.